Search

 • Being a “yes man”

-• Meaningless processes that hinder work
+• Creating meaningless processes that hinder work

-• Non-billable overhead (project management is billable!)
+• Non-billable overhead (managing projects is billable!)

 • Schedule tracking